bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/baudhayana.md

 title: Baudhayana
 born: -800
 died: -740
-keywords: Baudhayana, Sulba Sutra, algebra, triangles, quadratic equations, circles, pi, astrology
+keywords: baudhayana,baudhayana
-description: Baudhayana was the author of the oldest Sanskrit treatise on mathematics, the Sulba Sutra, which included topics such as algebra, triangles, quadratic equations, circles, pi and astrology.
+description: Baudhayana was the author of one of the earliest Sulbasutras: documents containing some of the earliest Indian mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---